sv222/cloud-engineer-interview-questions/README.md

 - **Amazon CloudWatch:** Monitoring and management service for AWS resources.
 - **Amazon CloudTrail:** Auditing and monitoring service for AWS account activity.
-- **AWS Systems Manager:** Unified interface for managing AWS resources.
+- **AWS Systems Manager:** A collection of services and features that helps you automate the configuration, management, and deployment of applications on AWS.
 - **AWS OpsWorks:** A service that makes it easy to deploy, manage, and scale server-based applications, supports Puppet and Chef.
 - **AWS Config:** Configuration management service for assessing, auditing, and evaluating resources.
 - **AWS Systems Manager Automation:** Service for automating operational tasks.